wa 1 wa

 Ka a-wamu labaro 'none vele?
 Where did you hide my shoes?

-~wamu piene phrasal verb
+~wamu piene verb-object idiom

 hide speech talk using cryptic words, in order to keep o.'s speech hard to understand for the casual hearer